 Once that is done, click “Home” in the upper left-hand corner to return to the Settings window.
 This time, choose “Cortana” from the list that populates.

 Choose “Talk to Cortana” and ensure all the settings are “off.”

 Click “Permissions & History” and make sure “Cloud Search” and “History” are “off.”
 Click on “Clear my device history.”

 Click “Cortana across my devices” and make sure the settings are “off.”

 Finally, close that window and go to Microsoft’s privacy settings here.
 Once you sign in, you can delete the information Cortana has already collected about you.

 This method limits the data Cortana is collecting, but you will still need to check your settings and clear your history periodically to be safe.
-This is especially true after major updates to Windows 10.
+This is especially true after significant updates to Windows 10.
 Turning off Cortana on one device will not stop her from gathering data on other devices of yours where she is installed.
-This is another reason to periodically check your online Microsoft account and clear the data stored there.

 This will only work if you have Windows Pro or Windows Enterprise.
 Most versions of Windows Education already have Cortana permanently disabled.
 Windows Home users will not have access to the Group Policy Editor and will see a warning appear like the one below if they try this method.

-Press the [R] key and the [Windows] key at the same time on the keyboard.
-This launches the Run box.
-Type “gpedit.msc” into the box and press [Enter].
+Press the [R] key and the [Windows] key simultaneously on the keyboard.
+This launches the Run box—type “gpedit. msc” into the box and press [Enter].

 Open the “Search” folder, and a list of options should appear on the right of the screen.
 Double-click “Allow Cortana.”